Concept¶

 Driftcut tracks progressive spend and the spend avoided by stopping an unpromising test early.

-Decision engine (coming soon)¶
+Decision engine :white_check_mark:¶

 The decision engine is heuristic-based and explicitly designed as decision support, not an infallible oracle.